lambros-f/paraun_2018/README.md

-# Parauncinula polyspora
+# Parauncinula polyspora manuscript

+Here I have the scripts and details on the analysis of the P. polyspora genome.

+See the Rmd file for the R scripts used to generate most of the figures in the paper.

+For questions and comments please send an email to lfrantzeskakis//at//lbl.gov

-Information about the sample:
+## Information about the sample

 Parauncinula polyspora on Quercus serrata
 collected: 9 November 2017 in Torimiyama Park, Haibara, Uda-shi, Nara Prefecture, Japan